Detroit Jingle Ball announced Taylor Swift as surprise guest – before bringing out impersonator

-The Detroit Jingle Ball announced Taylor Swift as a surprise guest at this year’s event, but instead brought out an impersonator.
+The Detroit Jingle Ball appeared to announce Taylor Swift as a surprise guest at this year’s event, but instead brought out an impersonator.

 On Tuesday (December 5), the Michigan city’s edition of the annual iHeartRadio concert series took place at the Little Caesars Arena.
 Usher, Flo Rida, Lil Durk and (G)I‐DLE were among the acts on the line-up.